-6.155 This objective addresses a common concern raised by the Community that over the years there has been a general loss of retail facilities and support services throughout the village.
-Although there remains a good core of shops, it is essential that as far as possible the existing facilities should be retained and, based on demand, be encouraged to develop further to meet the needs of the growing Community.
-In particular, there is an understanding that Blackrod has an aging population and that the ability to meet the needs of this sector of the community "on the doorstep" was very important.
+6.121 Retail Policy ER1 seeks to address a common concern raised by the Community that over the years there has been a general loss of retail facilities and support services throughout the village.
+Although there remains a good core of shops, it is considered essential that, as far as possible, existing facilities should be retained and, based on demand, be encouraged to develop further to meet the needs of the growing Community.
+In particular, there is an understanding that Blackrod has an ageing population and that the ability to meet the needs of this sector of the community "on the doorstep" was very important.

-6.156 Retail Policy ER1 seeks to ensure that, as far as possible, existing shops, together with such facilities as public houses and food outlets are retained within the village, unless it can be demonstrated that there is no viable market demand.
+6.122 Retail Policy ER1 seeks to ensure that, as far as possible, existing shops, together with such facilities as public houses and food outlets are retained within the village, unless it can be demonstrated that there is no viable market demand.